Qingming Festival: Games

 During the Tang dynasty, Emperor Xuanzong of Tang promoted large-scale tug of war games, using ropes of up to 167 m with shorter ropes attached and more than 500 people on each end of the rope.
 Each side also had its own team of drummers to encourage the participants.
 In honor of these customs, families often go hiking or kiting, play Chinese soccer or tug-of-war and plant trees, including willow trees.

 Buddhism

 The Qingming festival is also a part of spiritual and religious practices in China, and is associated with Buddhism.
-For example, Buddhism teaches that those who die with guilt are unable to eat in the afterlife, except on the day of the Qingming festival.
+For example, Chinese Buddhism teaches that those who die with guilt are unable to eat in the afterlife, except on the day of the Qingming festival.

 Chinese tea culture

-The Qingming festival holiday has a significance in the Chinese tea culture since this specific day divides the fresh green teas by their picking dates.
+The Qingming festival holiday has significance in the Chinese tea culture since this specific day divides the fresh green teas by their picking dates.
 Green teas made from leaves picked before this date are given the prestigious 'pre-Qingming tea' (明前茶) designation which commands a much higher price tag.
 These teas are prized for their aroma, taste, and tenderness.

 Weather

-The Qingming festival was originally considered the day with the best spring weather, when many people would go out and travel.
+The Qingming festival was originally considered the day with the best spring weather when many people would go out and travel.
 The Old Book of Tang describes this custom and mentions of it may be found in ancient poetry.